-The State of New Mexico has always partnered with NMAFB on the TEFAP program and the Fresh Produce Initiative.
+The State of New Mexico has always partnered with NMAFB on The Emergency Food Assistance Program (TEFAP) and the Fresh Produce Initiative.
 In 2010, the state also gave a grant of unspent stimulus funds totaling $950,000 to help New Mexico food banks acquire more food and pay for the fuel to deliver that food across the entire state.
-That grant resulted in more than 1.5 million pounds of food which will be distributed in 2011.
+That grant resulted in more than 1.5 million pounds of food distributed in 2011.
+Additionally, fresh produce funds received enabled us to expand our Fresh Produce Initiative from under 4 million pounds to just over 11 million pounds in fiscal year 2017.

 These generous partners allow us to continue to expand our efforts to provide access to fresh, healthy food for New Mexicans in need.
 To learn more about how you can partner in this important mission, please contact us.